shamskv/EZVIDIA/README.md

 ## Overview
 The tool uses two main concepts: _preset_ and _configuration_.
 A _configuration_ is an arrangement of _presets_ at specific positions.

-A _preset_ consists of a display ID (hidden to the user, identifies the display to the NVAPI), a name (given by the user), a resolution (height and width), a refresh rate and a color depth.
+A _preset_ consists of a display ID (hidden to the user, identifies the display to the NVAPI), a name (given by the user), a resolution (height and width), a refresh rate, a rotation and a color depth (this one isn't editable).
 You may have multiple _presets_ with the same name and display ID but with different resolutions or refresh rates.
 This represents cases where a display can run at different resolutions/refresh rates.

 _Configurations_ are sets of _presets_ but with additional position information for each _preset_.
 When a _configuration_ is created, it copies the information from each _preset_ used, which means any further change to one of the _presets_ won't be reflected on already existing _configurations_.